eBay has recently announced the new eBay seller updat.

 Among the fees change, new shipping options and performance standards, eBay has also made a gigantic, major change –

 eBay is shifting shoppers traffic back to sellers

 We’re removing third-party product listing ads across the eBay platform effective May 1, 2017.
 We will begin replacing the ads with eBay promoted listings at that time, with additional placements coming over the course of the year.

 Let me put this into simpler words –

-Starting from May 2017, eBay will decrease the traffic it drives to 3rd party advertisers, and increase the traffic it drives to its marketplace sellers.
+From May 2017, eBay started decreasing the traffic it drives to 3rd party advertisers, and increasing the traffic it drives to its marketplace sellers.

 How does eBay divert shoppers traffic to 3rd party advertisers?

 Here is an example of how this works –

 eBay places these “Sponsored Links” below the sellers’ item descriptions.

 This is fantastic for the advertisers, as they are getting their ads in front of potential shoppers with high intent of buying the item. eBay visitors usually come to buy, not to do research or read articles.